pytorch/pytorch/docs/source/distributed.checkpoint.rst

 A useful high-level abstraction is also provided:
 .. autoclass:: torch.distributed.checkpoint.checkpointer.Checkpoint

-For an example using `Checkpointer`, see `example <https://github.com/pytorch/pytorch/blob/main/torch/distributed/checkpoint/examples/stateful_example.py>`_
+For an example using `Checkpointer`, see `stateful example <https://github.com/pytorch/pytorch/blob/main/torch/distributed/checkpoint/examples/stateful_example.py>`_

 The following types define the IO interface used during checkpoint: